NEZNAMY/TAB/README.md

 # Issues
-The [Issues](https://github.com/NEZNAMY/TAB/issues) section is **only** available for **bug reports** or other issues which are not directly a bug (performance issues, etc.).
+The [Issues](https://github.com/NEZNAMY/TAB/issues) section is **only** available for **bug reports** or other issues which are not directly a bug (performance issues, errors, etc.).
-Support is provided on discord and feature requests are not accepted anymore, due to lack of possible new features.
+Support is provided on discord and feature requests are currently not accepted due to high demand and being busy with bug reports, which take priority over new features anymore.
+We are not looking to add any new major features.
 No, we will not be adding chat function.
 We would rather spend time improving existing features instead.

 When opening a bug report, make sure you provide all necessary information to reproduce the bug,